pentandra/lifepreserver/items/static/blog/branding-the-scholarly-commons/index.md

 From several points of view, you could say that the building was _embedded within_ the city's communications structure.
 The designers looked at the mail delivery process, looked at the needs of the public,[^for-the-public] and then designed the building to _fit_ that context.
-They looked at the mail process and then built a building around it.

 Not [functionalism].